School Science Lessons

 Dhurrin

-It occurs in leaves, and later stems of Sorghum bicolor, and may cause HCN cattle poisoning.
+It occurs in leaves, and later stems of Sorghum and can cause HCN cattle poisoning.

 See diagram: Dhurrin compound.